sab333n/hawk25/README.md

 NoScroll AI

-We all scroll, be it doom or normally.But Have you ever asked that:
+We all scroll, be it doom or normally.
+But Have you ever wondered:

 How is this affecting my mental state?
 Is the algorithm shaping my mood, or am I shaping it?